peco-beep/resume/README.md

 ### I changed the Markdown version of my resume, so why don’t I see the changes when I refresh the website in my browser?
 If you made changes to your `resume.md` file but don’t see updates, try the following:
-1. Commit and push your changes to GitHub:
+1. Commit your changes to GitHub:
    ```sh
    cd content
    git add resume.md